goschtl/zope/zope2book/trunk/source/Sessions.rst

 browser id manager with respectively restrictive security settings.

-In the container of your choosing, select "Browser Id Manager" from the add dropdown list in the Zope management interface.
+In the container of your choosing, select "Browser Id Manager" from the add drop-down list in the Zope management interface.
 When you add a new browser id manager, the form options available are:

 Id